Broker of Record Procedures

 Brownstone does not accept mid-term BOR letters on existing business due to inherent accounting and E&O problems.

-Appointed brokers can submit a broker of record letter up to 10 calendar days prior to the policy effective date for new and renewal policies.
+Appointed brokers can submit a broker of record letter until 10 calendar days prior to the policy effective date for new and renewal policies.
 If the BOR letter is received after that timeframe, the BOR will be declined.
 The BOR letter must contain the following elements to be considered properly executed:

 - Insured's personal or business letterhead